 Applicants for a U visa are the victims of a wide variety of violent crimes, including, but not limited to:

 A U visa is valid for four years, but an extension may be allowed if the victim needs to stay in the United States to assist in the investigation and prosecution.

-If you or someone you love are victims of domestic abuse and need to apply for either a VAWA or U visa, contact the knowledgeable immigration attorneys at De Castroverde to help you with the application process.
-You can reach us 24 hours a day, seven days a week at 702-804-4781 or via our secure online messaging service.
+If you or someone you love are victims of domestic abuse and need to apply for either a VAWA or U visa, contact the knowledgeable Las Vegas immigration lawyers at De Castroverde Law Group to help you with the application process.
+You can reach us 24 hours a day, seven days a week, at (702) 222-9999 or via our secure online messaging service.
 A staff member would be happy to answer any questions you may have or get you set up for a free case evaluation.

 We are here to help you with your immigration legal issue, no matter how big or small.
-Our team of Spanish speaking immigration attorneys will guide you through the following:
+Our team of Spanish speaking immigration lawyers will guide you through the following:

 Facing deportation can be overwhelming and confusing.
 We can help you and your family through every step of the process, from representing you at your deportation hearing to appealing removal orders to the Board of Immigration Appeals.